 Accommodation for students with additional medical and support needs

-If you have a disability, long-term medical condition, mental health condition or are neurodivergent, we can provide support and make adjustments to your accommodation.
+If you have a disability, a long-term medical condition, a mental health condition, or you are neurodivergent, we can offer tailored support and make a range of adjustments to help ensure your accommodation meets your needs.

 Our ResLife team are also here to support your wellbeing and help you settle in, offering pre-arrival support, social activities and practical advice throughout your time in halls.